Testament to Courage

 She looked into the general’s eyes.
 Even though he had what seemed like a hard jaw, she saw kindness in his eyes.
 He shifted in his chair.
 Surely, he would allow her a pass.
 Then, just he before he spoke, something in his eyes changed, but his voice, though commanding, had a gentle southern drawl.

 “I’m sorry, Mrs. Clark.
-I cannot allow any woman to go south.
-It’s dangerous.
+I cannot allow any woman to go south, especially traveling alone.
+It’s too dangerous.
 The war is still going on.
 Literally hundreds, possibly a thousand officers wives have come to me, as you have, seeking a pass.
+I’m sorry.
 I cannot grant it.”

-Eliza felt her desperation rising.
+Eluza had trouble catching her breath.
+Her anxiety rose.
 “Please sir.
 Thee must hear my petition.
 General Thomas, I’ve already given three sons in this war.
 They didn’t come back.
 They were buried where they fell, and I can’t get to them.
 But Samuel is my youngest.
 He is only seventeen.
 He ran away and joined up two years ago, lying about his age.
 He may dead or dying.
 I must find out.
 I am a widow, my husband died before the war.
 Samuel is all I have left.
 I must find him!”

 “I’m sorry, Mrs. Clark.
 I truly appreciate your predicament.
-But I cannot allow a woman to go outh, especially an unescorted one.”
+But I cannot allow a woman to go south, especially an unescorted one.”

 Eliza snapped on the inside.
 She leaned over the edge of the desk, and slammed her fist on it, making the general quickly move his head back.
 For a moment, his eyes flashed anger, but quickly disappeared as he seemed to understand her desperation.